Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 ### 📢 About

 **The main objectives of this repo**
-* This is a *'Open Source Study Guide'* for Security+, gathering as many information as possible from many sources on internet.
-* The main objective is to cover all topics presented on CompTIA Security+ SY0-501 exam.
+* This is a *'Open Source Study Guide'* for Security+ SY0-501, gathering as many information as possible from many sources on internet to ensure to cover all topics presented on exam.
 * The second objective is to help you pass the exam without paying any expensive training courses and also contribute to infosec community <3 .

 #### ℹ️ About the exam